cranec-project/Covid-19/README.md

 currently the general information page is at [https://sites.google.com/view/cranec/home]

-**how we set up github**:
+**how github is set up**:

-Items that need to be handled are saved as "issues", each issue can have multiple labels. you can comment on an existing issue and attach data files, images.
+Items that need to be handled are saved as **"issues"**, each issue can have multiple labels. you can comment on an existing issue and attach data files, images.

+**"labels"** relate to technology, priority, subject matter and degree of clarity of the need.

+Each issue has an assignee.
+Failing that, there may be a **contact person** in the comments.
+Absent such a contact, use "cranec-project" or volunteer yourself!

 "Projects" will be used to organize groups of issues

-The use of the "wiki" is not finalized yet
+The use of the "wiki" is not finalized yet, feel free.

 The "code" section will include basic introductory data files (like this one)